huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `network_id` - (Optional, String) Specifies the network ID of subnet.

--> **NOTE:** An agency with VPC management permissions must be specified for the function.
+  -> An agency with VPC management permissions must be specified for the function.

+* `dns_list` - (Optional, String) Specifies the private DNS configuration of the function network.
+  Private DNS list is associated to the function by a string in the following format:
+  `[{\"id\":\"ff8080828a07ffea018a17184aa310f5\","domain_name":"functiondebug.example1.com."}]`

+  -> Ensure the agency with DNS management permissions specified before using this parameter.

 * `mount_user_id` - (Optional, Int) Specifies the user ID, a non-0 integer from –1 to 65534.
 Default to -1.